Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation

 • Indirect costs

-• Pass-through organizations
+• Pass-through organisations

 • Animal shelters, zoos, and local rehabilitation efforts (unless previously funded)